jklust/gamdpy/README.md

 - [ ] Documentation/Tutorials/Best practices
 - [ ] Reserve name on pipy, conda?

-## TODO, short term:
+## TODO, long term:
-- [x] Break single file into several files/modules
-- [x] Start using GIT
-- [x] Make it into a python package that can be installed locally by pip
-- [x] cut = 2.5 hardcoded - change that! -> 'max_cut' now part of interaction parameters for pair-potential
-- [x] Implement springs, as an example of 'fixed interactions' (needs testing for gridsync==False).
-- [x] Implement (fixed) planar interactions, eg. smooth walls, gravity, and electric fields.
-- [ ] Implement other fixed interactions: angles, dihedrals, point interactions (tethered particles).
+- [ ] Implement other fixed interactions: point interactions (tethered particles).
-- [x] Implement exclusion list (needs testing for gridsync==False)
 - [ ] Implement O($N$) nblist update and mechanism for choosing between this and O($N^2$)
-- [x] upload to GitLab
-- [x] Use 'colarray' for vectors in Configuration
+- [ ] make GitLab/Hub address users, not ourselves (remove dev-state of page)
+- [ ] make installable by pip for all, by uploading to pypi
 - [ ] Use 'colarray' for scalars in Configuration (needs switching of dimensions)
-- [ ] Use colarray to introduce output-array from integrator
 - [ ] Configuration: include r_im in vectors
-- [ ] Move r_ref from Configuration to nblist
 - [ ] Requirements/dependencies, especially to use grid-sync
 - [ ] Use sympy to differentiate pair-potentials.
 Was implemented but a factor of 2 slower, is float64's sneaking in?
 - [ ] Auto-tuner
 - [ ] Add CPU support (can it be done as a decorator?)
 - [ ] "grid to large for gridsync" should be handled ( CUDA_ERROR_COOPERATIVE_LAUNCH_TOO_LARGE )

-## TODO, long term:
-- [ ] Add convenience functions/classes for non-expert users
-- [ ] make GitLab/Hub address users, not ourselves (remove dev-state of page)
-- [ ] make installable by pip for all, by uploading to pypi

 ## Various tools/strategies we will use: